Intraoperative Form

 Infusions

 Add a continuous infusion with start time, end time, drug name, rate, and unit.
+Mobile/PWA uses the same scenario/favourites/browse pattern as bolus drugs.
 It appears as a hatched bar spanning the infusion duration.

 Volatile agents